“We have…nobody.” I’m hearing this a lot these days from my clients as we start to talk about the strength of their leadership pipelines.

 However, there are best practices for developing your pipelines, so your organization has the ready-now leaders at each level required for success.
 Here are five best practices for building up your company’s bench strength.

 #1: Succession starts at the bottom.

-Too many companies think of their leadership pipeline very narrowly, considering it only as a succession plan for executives at the top.
+Too many companies think of their pipeline very narrowly, considering it only as a succession plan for executives at the top.
 But that’s short-sighted and doesn’t account for the rapid growth and change nearly every business is facing.

 You need to extend your efforts all the way down to the frontline and even emerging leaders.
 Why?
 This is where most of your talent is, and these people will move fast.
 If you don’t spot your high-potential leaders here, you are going to lose them very quickly.